 The next thing that happens is February 14th, which is known as Oskudagur.
 It’s when all of the kids dress up, and they go from house to house, and they have to sing a song if they want to receive a treat.
 So very similar to the American Halloween, but if you see kids walking around with costumes on February 14th, then that’s what’s going on.

 Icelanders don’t really celebrate Valentine’s Day.
 That’s definitely more of an American holiday, but each year I see a little bit more of that influence coming in, so you might see some Valentine’s Day-ish things around, but it’s just not the thing to do on February 14th.

 Okay, you guys, that is your February roundup, and all of the things that you’re going to need to know to plan a February trip to Iceland.
-I hoped you guys loved this video, and if you found it helpful, make sure to give it a thumbs up, and subscribe to my channel if you haven’t already, because every single week I’m here with another Iceland planning video.
+I hoped you guys loved this information, and if you found it helpful, make sure to subscribe to my channel if you haven’t already, because every single week I’m here with another Iceland planning video.
 I’ll see you next week.
-Happy planning, friends.